grafana/alloy/docs/design/1161-standardize-stdlib.md

     * `string.trim_suffix` (previously`trim_suffix`)

 For identifiers where a namespace has been introduced, the old identifier will be marked deprecated for removal for the next major release.
+The documentation will present the namespaced functions prominently and mention the old name as a deprecated alias.

 Some identifiers have not been given a namespace because I could not easily identify one: `constants`, `coalesce`, and `json_path`.
 Until a namespace is